 NFT Adopts 1200 Trees: Shanghai Electric's Zero Carbon Campaign Comes to a Successful Conclusion

 SHANGHAI, Oct.
-24, 2022 /CNW/ -- Shanghai Electric's Go!
+25, 2022 /PRNewswire/ -- Shanghai Electric's Go!
 0 Carbon Walker public service campaign launched on World Walking Day has recently come to a successful conclusion.

 The campaign encouraged the public to walk rather than drive and, by doing so, help to make a low-carbon future a possibility.
 Every 2,000 steps completed by a participant represented one of the firm's zero-carbon projects, turning on a light on a designated signboard.
 Once every one of the lights had been turned on, a lucky draw was held, with one participant receiving a complimentary prize.